adiwg/mdEditor-doc/record/edit/keywords.md

 \(Screenshot of pick a thesaurus\)

 Select **Custom Thesaurus **or any of the pre-populated thesauruses from the **Pick a thesaurus **drop-down.
-Consult the Custom Thesaurus section of this manual to learn how to create a custom thesaurus.
+Consult the [Custom Thesaurus](/record/edit/keywords/custom-keywords.md) section of this manual to learn how to create user definable keywords

 The following pre populated thesauruses are available.